landaudiogo/cc-tutorials-2023/k8s/README.md

 A pod is the smallest unit you can deploy on kubernetes (k8s).
 Similar to docker this unit manages containers, but differs in the fact that a pod can host more than one container.
+In some sense it is more similar to docker-compose if you are familiar with it.

 Provided a kubernetes cluster, nodes are machines that are allocated to the cluster where resources can be deployed to.
 Pods are no exception.
 When we deploy a pod, we are actually asking k8s to schedule our pod into one of our nodes in our k8s cluster.

-To exemplify deploying pods, we are going to use an application we are already familiar with.
-What we will be deploying in this section is similar to some of the APIs we interacted with in our docker tutorial, however, because k8s is directed toward a multi-node cluster there is some additional complexity.
+To exemplify deploying pods, we are going to deploy the experiment-producer we also used in the kafka tutorial.

-## Demo

 Within the tutorials repository, change directory into:
 ```bash
 cd k8s
 ```